 The College Republicans at UCF announced the event in January.
 The organization partnered with Young America’s Foundation, which sponsors Shapiro.

-The College Republicans asked the Student Government Senate to use at least $17,000 of students’ activity and service fees.
-College Republican members said some of the funds have been raised by the organization.
+The College Republicans asked the Student Government Senate to use at least $17,500 of students’ activity and service fees.

 While some students said they want to see Shapiro on campus, others said they do not think he should be brought here with the student body’s money.